Sienci-Labs/Resources/ncfs-workholding/ncfs_mk2_workholding.md

 ### Screws and Fasteners

-Using screws or fasteners to secure materials directly to the spoilboard is a straightforward and highly secure method.
+Using screws or fasteners to secure materials directly to the wasteboard is a straightforward and highly secure method.
 It’s particularly effective for heavy or thick materials, such as hardwoods and metals, that require maximum stability during cutting.
 Screws are simple to use and provide a firm hold against strong cutting forces.

-However, this method is invasive, as it requires drilling holes into your material or spoilboard.
+However, this method is invasive, as it requires drilling holes into your material or wasteboard.
 Careful planning is necessary to avoid damaging your final project or misplacing screws in the cutting path.

 **Where to Buy:**

 - Hardware stores
 - Online retailers like Home Depot or Amazon